scidsg/hushline/docs/README.md

 With its focus on security and privacy, Hush Line employs technologies such as PGP encryption, Tor, onion binding, HTTPS, and SMTP to ensure safe and reliable communication for its users.

+### Using the app

+Using Hush Line is simple and straightforward.
+Follow the steps below to send a secure, anonymous message through the platform:

+1. **Obtain the Hush Line address:** The person hosting the Hush Line will provide you with their Hush Line address, which may be a regular web address (URL) or an onion address (.onion) for accessing via the Tor network.

+2. **Access the Hush Line address:**
+* If it is a regular web address (URL), open it in a web browser.
+* If it is an onion address (.onion), you will need to use the Tor Browser to access it.
+Download and install the Tor Browser from the [official website](https://torproject.org) if you don't have it already.

+3. **Compose your message:** Once you have accessed the Hush Line address, you will see a simple interface for composing your message.
+Type your message into the provided text box.

+4. **Send the message:** After composing your message, click the "Submit" or "Send" button to securely send the message.
+The platform will encrypt your message using the recipient's PGP public key, ensuring that only they can decrypt and read it.

+By following these steps, you can safely and anonymously share sensitive information with the intended recipient through Hush Line.

 ## Architecture Overview

 Hush Line is built using the following components: